 A district may use district-wide staff development that has been developed and approved through the district-level decision process.
-[See BQA and BQB, as appropriate]
+[See BQA and BQB, as appropriate] Education Code 21.4515(a-2), (b), (c)

 Definition of Professional Learning

 BISD defines professional learning as an ongoing course of study that changes participants' behavior in a way that produces a demonstrable and measurable effect on student learning.
 The BISD Professional Learning Plan is built on the expectations that all supervisors are professional developers of the employees they supervise, and all employees will continually seek opportunities to grow professionally to improve performance.
 Excellence in the education profession is not merely a condition but rather "a process of continuous improvement over time" (Wink, 2017, p.
 25).